sketchplugins/plugin-directory/README.md

 - [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)
 - [Sketch Lorem Ipsum 2017](https://github.com/freeauto/sketch-lorem-ipsum-2017), by Richard Gong: A Sketch plugin to generate "lorem ipsum" text.
 - [Export Assets](https://github.com/geertwille/sketch-export-assets), by Geert Wille: A Sketch plugin that allows to quickly export assets for Android, iOS, Windows Phone and the Web.
-- [Randomcolors](https://github.com/avadhbsd/randomcolors), by Avadh: Sketch App Plugin For Applying Random Colors To A Selection Of Objects.
-- [Select Similar Layers](https://github.com/wonderbit/sketch-select-similar-layers), by Wessley Roche: A plugin that selects layers with similar attributes to those of the layer currently selected.
 - [Page Numbers](https://github.com/gotomedia/sketch-pagenumbers), by gotomedia: Sketch plugin for adding page numbers to artboards.
 - [Sketch Count Text](https://github.com/joshkissel/sketch-count-text), by Josh Kissel: A Sketch plugin to count: characters, words, whitespace, and paragraphs
 - [Rename Instances](https://github.com/exevil/sketch-rename-instances), by Vyacheslav Dubovitsky: Tiny single-command Sketch plugin that renames every symbol instance with its master's name.
-- [Date Generator](https://github.com/bshorta/date-generator-sketch), by Bernardo Horta: A random date generator plugin for Sketch
 - [Sketch Export Text](https://github.com/exevil/sketch-export-text), by Vyacheslav Dubovitsky: Helps you to save all text data on current page in customizable format and filter the excess.
 - [Sketch Navigator](https://github.com/arshad/sketch-navigator), by Arshad Chummun: Artboard navigation (with autocomplete) for Sketch
 - [Enumerator](https://github.com/scottsavarie/enumerator), by Scott Savarie: Sketch plugin to rename and number your artboards or layers based on their x,y position